-- Your organisation will be required to sign an agreement with your local volunteer centre giving them the authority to act on your behalf as an Authorised Signatory for Garda Vetting purposes.
+- Your organisation will be required to sign an agreement with your local volunteer centre giving them the authority to act on your behalf as an Liaison Person for Garda Vetting purposes.

 Garda Vetting – a quick guide to the process

 - Louth Volunteer Centre will act as the Garda Vetting Liaison Person on behalf of your organisation.

 - Prior to commencing, Louth Volunteer Centre will give you copies of relevant information documents and forms and will meet with you to discuss your needs